memoblue/memoblue.github.io/_posts/2016-08-17-eslint-setup-atom.md

 ## Install ESLint

 ESLint won't do anything until you specify which presets you want to use.
-A popular option nowadays is [eslint-config-airbnb][5] created by the engineers at airbnb.
+A popular option nowadays is [eslint-config-airbnb][5].
 You can use the install instructions there or just copy these to your project's `package.json` file and run `npm install`:

 ```json
 "devDependencies": {